Beets - Key Growing Information

 DISEASES: Keep beets well-irrigated to prevent scab, the same disorder that affects potatoes, causing raised brown rough spots on the mature roots.
 Internal breakdown or browning is most likely to occur in alkaline soils after prolonged hot, dry periods.
 This is caused by a boron deficiency.
 Rotate crops to prevent Cercospora leaf spot, which is especially important for bunching and baby-leaf beets.

-HARVEST AND STORAGE: Fork or undermine, lift plants, wash and hydrocool, and store bunches 10 days at 32°F (0°C) and 95% relative humidity.
+HARVEST AND STORAGE: Fork or undermine, lift plants, wash and hydrocool, and store bunches up to 10 days at 32°F (0°C) and 95% relative humidity.

 WINTER STORAGE OF ROOTS: Sow about 10 weeks before heavy freeze is expected.
-Cut tops, wash, and store 6 months at 32°F (0°C) and 95% humidity.
+Cut tops, wash, and store up to 6 months at 32°F (0°C) and 95% humidity.